openhab/openhab-addons/addons/voice/org.openhab.voice.googletts/README.md

 ## Service Configuration

-Using your favourite configuration UI (e.g. PaperUI) edit **services/voice/Google Cloud TTS Service** settings and set
+Using your favourite configuration UI (e.g. PaperUI) edit **Services/Voice/Google Cloud Text-to-Speech** settings and set

 * **Service Account Key** - Copy-paste the content of the downloaded key file.
 * **Pitch** - The pitch of selected voice, up to 20 semitones